52 Weeks In North Lake Tahoe

 - Week 26: Celebrate Independence Day at one of North Lake Tahoe’s pristine beaches—and catch epic fireworks over breathtaking waters (7/4).

-- Week 27: Catch amazing, almost-daily musical performances all summer long at the High Notes summer long music series.
+- Week 27: Catch amazing, almost-daily musical performances all summer long during Tahoe’s summer-long music series.

 - Week 28: Take a break from the lake and #PeakYourAdventure with hikes, mountain biking and shopping at North Lake Tahoe’s mountain resorts.

-- Week 29: Celebrate health, wellness and connection at the 2018 Wanderlust Festival.
+- Week 29: Celebrate health, wellness, and connection at the 2019 Wanderlust Festival.

 - Week 30: Start training for the Spartan Race World Championships or other triathlons at North Lake Tahoe’s many high-altitude training spots.